timctho/VNect-tensorflow/README.md

 # VNect -- Tensorflow version
-This project is focused on tensorflow implementation of [VNect: Real-time 3D Human Pose Estimation with a Single RGB Camera](http://gvv.mpi-inf.mpg.de/projects/VNect/), SIGGRAPH 2017.
+This project is the tensorflow implementation of [VNect: Real-time 3D Human Pose Estimation with a Single RGB Camera](http://gvv.mpi-inf.mpg.de/projects/VNect/), SIGGRAPH 2017.

+If you find any question regarding to this project please directly contact to me or open an issue.

 ## Environments
 - Ubuntu 16.04